Catwalks and Katy Perry: Alibaba starts countdown to Singles' Day

-HONG KONG Chinese e-commerce giant Alibaba Group Holding Ltd started the countdown to its annual shopping festival Singles' Day on Friday, promising consumers - and investors - a bonanza of fashion shows, virtual reality and U.S. pop star Katy Perry.
+HONG KONG Chinese e-commerce giant Alibaba Group Holding Ltd (BABA.N) started the countdown to its annual shopping festival Singles' Day on Friday, promising consumers - and investors - a bonanza of fashion shows, virtual reality and U.S. pop star Katy Perry.

 The one-day event, held annually on Nov.
 11, sees billions of dollars of goods sold via Alibaba's Tmall platform at steep discounts, and is a barometer for the firm's performance.
 Transactions last year broke past $14 billion.